Scottish Highland cow (L) and Belted Galloway in the Zoo’s Family Farm.

 As a general guideline, the warm-weather animals such as hippo, zebra, alpaca, tapir, impala, waterbuck and bongo, usually have access to their outdoor habitats if temperatures are above 45 degrees Fahrenheit.

 Crested Screamers relax in their habitat.

 For animals to be safe outside, their habitats need to be free of ice, which could present a danger of falling.
 Keepers work diligently to clear and remove ice whenever necessary.

 Our animal care staff make every effort for animals to be visible in their habitats, ensuring guests enjoy a complete and enriched visit.

 For a list of animals on exhibit seasonally, when the weather permits, and a list of animals off exhibit click here.

-Note: All of the animal buildings, except Primates of the World and the Small Mammals building, are open at a limited capacity.
+Note: All of the animal buildings, except Primates of the World are open; some at limited capacity.
+See the FAQ section for details.